What Happened To One Of China's Biggest Stars, Fan Bingbing, Who's Been Missing For Months?

 Where is Fan now?

-Fans are also speculating the actress could be in the custody of the Chinese governement, but her location remains a mystery.
+Fans are also speculating the actress could be in the custody of the Chinese government, but her location remains a mystery.

 Is Fan the only star targeted?